Toward Agile Maneuvers in Highly Constrained Spaces: Learning from Hallucination: EXPERIMENTS

+The LfH controller is then tested in a real-world highly constrained obstacle course with minimum clearance roughly 1.3$\times$ the robot's footprint (see Figure \ref{fig::gdc}), whose difficulty is evident based on the 100\% failure rate of the robot's default planner.
+The robot needs to perform agile maneuvers to navigate through this environment without a map.
 We compare the LfH controller with three baseline local planners.
-First, we compare to the default DWA local planner in \texttt{move\textunderscore base}, as a classical sampling-based motion planner.
-The default parameters recommended by the robot manufacturer are used.
-Second, a machine learning approach, similar to the Behavior Cloning (BC) work presented by \citet{pfeiffer2017perception}, replaces the green LfH module in Figure \ref{fig::fsm} and maintains the yellow Turn in Place and Recovery Behavior modules to study the effect of hallucinated learning.
+First, we compare to the default DWA again, as the classical sampling-based motion planner.
+Second, a machine learning approach, similar to the Behavior Cloning (BC) work presented by Pfeiffer {\em et al.} \cite{pfeiffer2017perception}, replaces the green LfH module in Figure \ref{fig::fsm} and maintains the yellow Turn in Place and Recovery Behavior modules to study the effect of hallucinated learning.
 We use the same neural network architecture as LfH, but with realistic instead of hallucinated LiDAR input.
-Third, as a recent improvement upon classical planners, APPLD \citep{xiao2020appld} can fine-tune DWA parameters based on different navigation contexts to improve navigation.
+Note that the original BC work used DWA as the expert, so the learned performance is upper bounded by DWA.
+We directly compare to their expert and further provide the BC framework with a better expert: human expert demonstration in the same deployment environment.
+Third, as a recent improvement upon classical planners, APPLD \cite{xiao2020appld} can fine-tune DWA parameters based on different navigation contexts to improve navigation.
 Therefore, we compare to APPLD-DWA as an upper bound of classical approaches.
 In particular, one of the authors with extensive Jackal teleoperation experience provides a demonstration in the same deployment environment for BC and APPLD.
 The demonstrator aims at quickly traversing the course in a safe manner.
 APPLD generates four sets of planner parameters to adapt to different regions of the obstacle course.
 Note that with demonstration in the same environment, we allow BC and APPLD to fit to the deployment environment, while LfH is not given any such training data.
-Full experimental details are given in Appendix C in supplemental materials.
+All approaches use exactly the same hardware.

 Ten trials for each planner are executed in the obstacle course.
 The results of the four methods are summarized in Table \ref{tab::results}.
 We define ``Success" as navigating through the course without any collision.
 Non-terminal ``Collision"s are recorded and we allow the robot to keep navigating to the goal. ``Failure" is when the robot fails to navigate through the course to reach the destination, e.g. getting stuck at a bottle neck or knocking down the obstacle course.
 We compute average traversal time based on the ``Success" and ``Collision" trials.
 For default DWA, all ten trials get stuck mostly because the default planner cannot sample viable velocity commands in such a highly constrained environment.
 BC does not finish three out of ten trials, mostly due to knocking down the course, and in five other trials, the robot collides with the obstacles.
 The safety check fails to prevent some collisions since the close distance to the obstacle is smaller than the LiDAR's minimum range.
 The other two trials are successful, but we observe very jittery motion.
 Using four sets of parameters learned in eight hours from human demonstration, APPLD successfully navigates Jackal through the obstacle course without collision in eight trials, and causes one gentle collision in each of the other two trials.
 The average traversal time is longer than the demonstration (67.8s).
 The LfH controller succeeds in nine out of ten trials with a faster average speed and smaller variance.
 The motion is qualitatively smoother than other methods.
 One gentle collision with an obstacle happens in one trial.